Petlawad explosion: Explosions

-A police report stated that there were two explosions.
+There were two explosions.
 Initially, it was suspected that the first explosion occurred in a crowded restaurant, triggering the second explosion where stored sticks of gelignite exploded in the warehouse.
 However, following further investigation, police believe the initial explosion was in the warehouse.
 The impact of the explosion damaged the building in which the restaurant was located as well as the building where the explosive material was located.
 The explosion also caused deaths at a crowded bus stop nearby.

 The state police began performing autopsies on the bodies, while State Home Minister Babulal Gaur stated that an inquiry would be conducted.
 Chief Minister Shivraj Singh Chouhan announced compensation of ₹200,000 rupees (about US$3,000) to the kin of the deceased and ₹50,000 (about US$750) to the injured.

 The President of India, Pranab Mukherjee, expressed condolences in a message to Madhya Pradesh Governor Ram Naresh Yadav, while Prime Minister Narendra Modi expressed his grief over the deaths on Twitter.